Tokyo Tower

 Tokyo Tower: The One That Started It All

 Tokyo Tower opened in 1958, two years ahead of schedule and on a budget, to transmit television signals across the Kanto region.
 At 333 metres it was briefly the tallest structure in the world (it was surpassed almost immediately by the KVLY-TV mast in North Dakota).
 It was modelled loosely on the Eiffel Tower, painted in red and white because aviation regulations required highly visible colouring, and has been a fixture of the Tokyo skyline ever since.
+One detail that surprises people: approximately 90 percent of the structural steel used to build the tower came from melted-down US military tanks left in Japan after the Korean War.
+The tower is, in that sense, a monument shaped partly by the aftermath of two wars.

-It’s not the tallest structure in Tokyo anymore — Tokyo Skytree at 634 metres took that distinction in 2012 — but the tower retains a genuine appeal that Skytree, for all its height, lacks.
+It is not the tallest structure in Tokyo anymore – Tokyo Skytree at 634 metres took that distinction in 2012 – but the tower retains genuine appeal that Skytree, for all its height, lacks.
 The location is better: it sits in the Minato ward, surrounded by temples, embassies, and low-rise residential streets, close enough to the city that you feel embedded in it rather than elevated above it.

 The Observation Decks

 Shiba Park around the temple and tower has good cherry blossoms in late March to early April, with the tower as backdrop.
 This is one of the more photographed spots in Tokyo during sakura season.
+The park is pleasant without the blossoms too – quieter than the more famous cherry-viewing spots and genuinely local.

 Getting There